 Efficiency of Your Furnace

 The BTU (British Thermal Unit) is used to determine how much energy a furnace uses in one hour.
-You can use this rating is together with the Fuel Utilization Efficiency Rating (AFUE) to determine how much running a potential new furnace will cost to run.
+You can use this rating together with the Fuel Utilization Efficiency Rating (AFUE) to determine how much running a potential new furnace will cost to run.

 Installation of Your Furnace